 “The Times is always trying to innovate and discover new ways of telling stories and uncovering the World.” — Sam Dolnick

-It seems like every newsroom, sports video centres, marketing agency is trying to bring in and sell VR.
-While VR can be applied into numerous ways, it won’t replace TV, print or radio.
+VR can tell only certain type of stories.
+It seems like every newsroom, sports video centers, marketing agency is trying to bring in and sell VR.
+VR journalism will be applied in numerous ways but it won’t replace TV, print or radio.
 In fact, VR can show you an immersive world and bring you closer to the location, but it won’t give you enough context if you’re not familiar with the story background.

 How to get into VR Journalism?